bonsai-rx/docs/README.md

 dotnet tool install --local docfx --version 2.75.3
 ```

-2) Create a new “docs” folder to host the documentation files.
+2) Create a new `docs` folder to host the documentation files.
 Navigate to folder and initialise a new DocFx website with the following command.

 ```powershell
 dotnet docfx init
 ```

 3) Select these options for the new website
 ```powershell
 Name (mysite): Bonsai - Package Name